Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

-The case of periodic non-uniform sampling in $\sndiag$-banded covariance subspaces was first considered in~\cite{ariananda2012psd}.
-The maximum compression ratio was approximated by establishing the conditions for unique reconstruction of a least-squares algorithm.
-Suboptimal compression schemes are also provided in~\cite{ariananda2012psd} based on the minimal sparse ruler problem, and in~\cite{dominguezjimenez2013circular} using coprime difference bases.
-The case of non-periodic non-uniform sampling in circulant covariance subspaces was considered in \cite{ariananda2013periodogram} and \cite{yen2013subnyquist}, where optimal and suboptimal designs are respectively found based on specific algorithms.\footnote{The initial statement in \cite{yen2013subnyquist,ariananda2013periodogram} uses periodic sampling, but their considerations in the frequency domain lead to non-periodic sampling.}
+Periodic sampling in $\sndiag$-banded subspaces was considered in~\cite{ariananda2012psd}, where the maximum $\rho$ was bounded using the conditions for unique reconstruction of a least squares algorithm.
+Suboptimal compression schemes were proposed in~\cite{ariananda2012psd} and~\cite{dominguezjimenez2013circular}.
+Non-periodic sparse sampling in circulant subspaces was considered in \cite{yen2013subnyquist} and \cite{ariananda2013periodogram}, where optimal and suboptimal designs are respectively found based on specific algorithms.\footnote{The initial statement in \cite{yen2013subnyquist,ariananda2013periodogram} uses periodic sampling, but their considerations in the frequency domain lead to non-periodic sampling.}

-All the works above rely on criteria tailored to particular algorithms.
-Furthermore, the common CCS nature underlying these problems is not noticed from their formulation.
-One primary goal of the present paper is to unify the treatment of these problems under abstract criteria, i.e., irrespective of any algorithm.
-Our contribution is twofold: first, we set a formal framework where the maximum compression ratio is defined and establish the conditions for a compression pattern to be declared \emph{admissible}.
-Second, we derive the maximum compression ratios and optimal compression patterns for the cases where they are unknown.